drehnstrom/spanner-examples/README.md

 # Spanner Course Outline

 ## Who Should Attend
-Database administrators, programmers, and cloud architects and engineers who want to learn how to create and operate SPanner databases and migrate existing databases into Spanner.
+Database administrators, programmers, and cloud architects and engineers who want to learn how to create and operate Spanner databases and migrate existing databases into Spanner.

 ## Prerequisites
 This course is not an introduction to Google Cloud.
 Some prior Google Cloud experience is assumed.
-Experience with relational databases and the SQL language are also assumed.
+Experience with relational databases and the SQL language is also assumed.

 ## Modules
 1. The Need for Spanner